jcaillon/valet/docs/content/docs/300.libraries/trap.md

 Register a given function to execute when a specific event happens (e.g. on-exit, on-interrupt, etc...).
 Only one function can be registered for each event, if you register a new one it will replace the previous one.

+Because this function will be executed during a critical moment, an error in the function must not prevent the execution from continuing.
+This is why the function is executed in a "if" statement to disable the "errexit" shell option and avoid exiting the program in case of an error.

 Inputs:

 - `$1`: **function name** _as string_: